Native database types (/docs/orm/prisma-migrate/workflows/native-database-types)

 -- AddForeignKey

-For type mappings organized by Prisma type, refer to the Prisma schema reference documentation.
+For type mappings organized by Prisma ORM type, refer to the [Prisma schema reference](/orm/reference/prisma-schema-reference#model-field-scalar-types) documentation.

 For type mappings organized by database provider, see:

 Prisma Migrate cannot automatically create database features that have no equivalent in Prisma Schema Language (PSL).
-For example, there is currently no way to define a stored procedure or a partial index in PSL.
+For example, there is currently no way to define a stored procedure or a trigger in PSL.
 However, there are ways to add unsupported features to your database with Prisma Migrate: